 Why the Azores is a perfect destination for one week sailing holiday in summer 2020?

-If you find sailing to historically protected cities by UNESCO, visiting beautiful vineyards, watching whales and dolphins in the open water and admiring the Caldeira Volcano enjoyable, than this post is for you.
-It is full of activities suitable for a one-week boating trip around the Azores.
+If you find sailing to historically protected cities by UNESCO, visiting beautiful vineyards, watching whales and dolphins in the open water, and admiring the Caldeira Volcano enjoyable, then this post is for you.
+It is full of activities suitable for a one-week sailing holiday around the Azores.
 Take notes and enjoy your journey this summer.
 You can rent a boat in the Azores with Tubber.

 DAY 1: Sail to Velas (São Jorge Island), 22 miles and visit Velas/São Jorge

 Be amazed by touring at the unique natural setting of Velas Marina, sheltered by huge cliffs of 200 m.
 Discover the enchanting towns of Velas and Calheta and cross the thin (8 km) but steep Island (300 m) to visit some of its more fabulous fajas (low tongues of lava at the bottom of steep volcanic cliffs), Cubres, Ouvidor and, especially, Santo Cristo.
 Santo Cristo is a unique natural lagoon ring-shaped, that is now becoming a surfing sanctuary.

 Must visit: Town of Velas; Fajã dos Cubres, Fajã do Ouvidor, and Fajã de Santo Cristo.